7 Different Types of Cloud Computing Structures

 Cloud Deployment Models

 Cloud computing deployment models are based on location.
-In order to know which deployment model would best suit your organization requirements, it is necessary to know the four deployment types.
+In order to know which deployment model would best suit your organization’s requirements,

 Public Cloud